 To achieve long-term success and controlled growth, we rely on a healthy mix of risk between the operating units, without neglecting ecological and social aspects.

-The operating units act independently while being strategically connected.
-We publish our consolidated financial statements in our Annual Report of the Marquard & Bahls Group.
-By additionally publishing economic indicators in accordance with GRI requirements in Marquard & Bahls’ annually Sustainability Report, we present a comprehensive picture of our contribution to the sustainability of a larger economic system.
+By publishing economic indicators and other measures in accordance with GRI requirements in our annual Mabanaft Sustainability Report, we present a comprehensive picture of our contribution to the sustainability of a larger economic system.
 We pay taxes, create jobs, and invest in the local infrastructure in Hamburg and many other places around the world.

 One of the greatest challenges as we pursue our strategy of controlled, long-term growth is to limit the manifold financial, operational and HSSE risks.
 That is why we work based on a permanent and thorough risk management scheme that individually rates all risks and defines tailor-made mandates, tasks, and responsibilities.
 To further ensure a healthy mix of risk, all risks – including social and environmental ones – are evaluated in the context of the entire group of companies.
 We take a decentralized approach whereby risks are broken out to the individual companies and responsibility is assigned at operating unit level.
 The principal risks that may affect future business performance include: